arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/user-manual/content.md

 If your Portenta H7 does not have the latest firmware, a pop-up will ask you to install it.
 Your board will enter in DFU mode and its green LED will start fading.

 Select `Install the latest release firmware`.
 This will install the latest OpenMV firmware on the H7.
-You can leave the option of erasing the internal file system unselected and click `OK`.
+You can leave the option of erasing the internal file system unselected and click `OK`

 ![Install the latest version of the OpenMV firmware](assets/first-connect.png)